LieutenantPeacock/batch-email-sender/README.md

 All emails sent by running the project from the command line use HTML format, so the template may contain all HTML elements supported in emails.
 The `<br>` element is automatically added to the end of every line except the last one so that lines still work in an intuitive manner.

-A sample template file is shown below:
+A sample template file is shown below.
+See also: [doc/templates/EmailTemplate.txt](doc/templates/EmailTemplate.txt)

 ```
 [TO]